skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

 ## Section 2.1 - Create an empty VMSS Flex scale set

-To begin, create an empty VMSS (Virtual Machine Scale Set) Flex scale set within the resource group hosting the cluster resources.
+To begin, create an empty VMSS Flex scale set within the resource group hosting the cluster resources.
 Use the Azure CLI command below to create the scale set:

 ```bash
 az vmss create \